tito-arch/BABC-2/content/posts/microsoft-copilot.md

 ## Co-pilot in Outlook

-With Microsoft co-pilot in your emails, it means you can just ask the AI to write emails for you on (X) subject also you no longer have to respond to 100 emails in your inbox.
-As the AI can just do it for you if it can read your emails, it also means it can delete the less important emails or even spot spam and also detect fishy links.
+With Microsoft co-pilot in your emails, it means you can just ask the AI to write emails for you on (X) subject.
+Also, you no longer have to respond to 100 emails in your inbox.
+As the AI can just do it for you if it can read your emails, it also means it can delete the less important emails or even spot spam and also detect phisy links.

-It can also summarize emails for you and give you a summarized sample, hence making your emails sound literate and straight to the point and most important increase productivity as you can't miss

-any email updates from your company.
+It can also summarize emails for you and give you a summarized sample, hence making your emails sound literate and straight to the point and most important increase productivity as you can't miss any email updates from your company as you will be alerted on every important emails.

 ## Co-pilot in Microsoft Teams